2022 TA at Pilchuck Glass School, WA

 She had also experienced architectural glass art practices and the glass tile industry.
 She worked in product development and production processes In Eczacibasi Group, VitrA Tiles.

 She gave lectures at her graduate university (MSGSU) and instructed workshops in Pera Museum and her own studio.

 Contrasts of the material and color were the strongest highlights of her early period artworks.
 Questioning the materials’ reflex as an optic impression with inspirations of architecture and nature.

 Following years, she continued her artworks by reflecting on her drawing and printing practices on glass and 3D forms.
-She combined glass and paperwork studies in her artworks and create a layer effect in 2D studies by using transparency and opacity of glass.
+She combined glass and paperwork studies in her artworks and create a layered effect in 2D studies by using the transparency and opacity of glass.

 Her recent artworks are very much related to a relationship between space, object, and scale.
 Techniques and materials may vary depending on her expressions.
 She always aims to realize her perception of naked structures inspired by architecture, archeology, and nature.

 In her practice, the process also becomes an important focal point as much as the work itself.
 Her techniques of forming glass are correlated with archeological processes and embrace different production techniques in one piece of artwork.

 2010 MFA, MSGSU, Ceramic and Glass Design Department, Istanbul, Turkey

 Thesis Title: “Op Art and Contemporary Glass Art”

 2000 BFA, MSGSU, Ceramic and Glass Design Department, Istanbul, Turkey